 - * Additional stipend is offered to staff who agree to serve as First Aid Captains (and have or get current first aid certification at time of program) OR experienced, returning staff.

 - Housing and meals throughout staff training and program delivery, while on duty with the program, are covered.
 At Virginia Tech you will be housed in a dormitory in a single occupancy room.
 While in hotels in Washington DC you will share a room with one other staff member.

-- Transportation, admission fees and other associate program costs while traveling with the group staff and participants are also covered.
+- Transportation, admission fees and other associated program costs while traveling with the group staff and participants are also covered.

 - Transportation to job location - this will be negotiated at time of offer.

-Please note U.S. citizenship or permanent residency is required.
+Please note U.S. citizenship or permanent residency is required to apply.